NitinWabale/sample-user-management/README.md

-# sample ID User and Token Service
+# Sample User and Token Service
 This is responsible for user management and token management.

 DB used is `MySQL`